 We treasure our forests, parks, country roads and open space in Loudoun.
-While Saturday, April 22 is Earth Day – a time to remind us of how valuable this land is and commit to its preservation – in Loudoun we have scores of farms, gardens and rural businesses that partake in sustainability efforts year-round.
-Read about how these six places have implemented green initiatives, then plan your visit.
+The preservation of this land is a direct reflection of the communal effort to maintain a sustainable Loudoun.
+With scores of Loudoun farms, gardens and rural businesses, there is no shortage of green initiatives year-round.
+Read about how these attractions have implemented sustainable efforts into day to day production, then plan your visit.

 Great Country Farms